-- (b) Share ownership information based upon a Schedule 13G/A filed by BlackRock, Inc. on February 4, 2020.
-According to the Schedule 13G/A, Blackrock, Inc. has sole voting power with respect to 6,223,434 shares and sole dispositive power with respect to 6,311,717 shares. - Share ownership information based upon a Schedule 13G filed by Victory Capital Management Inc. on January 29, 2020.
-According to the Schedule 13G, Victory Capital Management Inc. has sole voting power with respect to 4,523,983 shares and sole dispositive power with respect to 4,588,283 shares.
-According to the Schedule 13G, the clients of Victory Capital Management Inc., including investment companies registered under the Investment Company Act of 1940 and separately managed accounts, have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the class of securities reported herein.
-No client has the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, more than 5% of such class except the Victory Sycamore Small Company Opportunity Fund an investment company registered under the Investment Company Act of 1940, which has an interest of 10.41% of the class. - Share ownership information is based upon a Schedule 13G/A filed by Dimensional Fund Advisors LP on February 12, 2020.
-According to the Schedule 13G/A, Dimensional Fund Advisors serves as investment adviser to four investment companies and serves as investment manager to certain other commingled group trusts and separate accounts (collectively, the "Funds").
-In its role as investment adviser, neither Dimensional Fund Advisors nor its subsidiaries possess voting and/or investment power over the securities of the Issuers that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Issuer held by the Funds.
+- (b) Share ownership information based upon a Schedule 13G filed by BlackRock, Inc. on January 28, 2022.
+According to the Schedule 13G, Blackrock, Inc. has sole voting power with respect to 6,181,960 shares and sole dispositive power with respect to 6,279,835 shares. - (c) Share ownership information is based upon a Schedule 13G/A filed by Dimensional Fund Advisors LP on February 8, 2022.
+According to the Schedule 13G/A, Dimensional Fund Advisors serves as investment adviser to four investment companies and serves as investment manager or sub-adviser to certain other commingled funds, group trusts and separate accounts (collectively, the "Funds").
+In its role as investment adviser, sub-adviser and/or manager Dimensional Fund Advisors and its subsidiaries may possess voting and/or investment power over the securities of the Issuer that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Issuers held by the Funds.
 Dimensional Fund Advisors disclaims beneficial ownership of such securities.
 To the knowledge of Dimensional Fund Advisors, none of the Funds individually own more than 5% of the outstanding shares of Common Stock.
-The Funds have sole voting power with respect to 3,027,572 shares and sole dispositive power with respect to 3,127,874 shares. - Share ownership information is based upon a Schedule 13G/A filed by the Vanguard Group on February 12, 2020.
-According to the Schedule 13G/A, the Vanguard Group has sole voting power with respect to 34,761 shares, shared voting power with respect to 3,113 shares, sole dispositive power with respect to 2,336,725 shares and shared dispositive power with respect to 33,974 shares.
-According to the 13G/A, Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 30,861 shares or .08% of the Common Stock outstanding of the Company as a result of its serving as investment manager of collective trust accounts.
-According to the 13 G/A Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 7,013 shares or .01% of the Common Stock outstanding of the Company as a result of its serving as investment manager of Australian investment offerings. - (f) Includes all of the persons identified as non-employee directors and named executive officers Mr. Chad Campbell, SVP and GM-Vascular Access, Mr. Benjamin Davis, SVP Business Development, Mr. Warren Nighan, SVP RA/QA, Ms. Bronfen-Moore, SVP HR and Ms. Kimberly Seabury, SVP IT.
-Mr. Campbell owns 116,796 shares of common stock, including 102,787 shares that may be acquired within 60 days of August 31, 2020.
-Mr. Davis owns 92,265 shares of common stock, including 79,092 shares that may be acquired within 60 days of August 31, 2020.
-Mr. Nighan owns 63,732 shares of common stock, including 56,768 shares that may be acquired within 60 days of August 31, 2020.
-Ms. Seabury owns 40,444 shares of common stock, including 21,899 shares that may be acquired within 60 days of August 31, 2020.
+The Funds have sole voting power with respect to 2,646,964 shares and sole dispositive power with respect to 2,704,699 shares. - (d) Share ownership information based upon a Schedule 13G/A filed by Victory Capital Management Inc. on February 1, 2022.
+According to the Schedule 13G/A, Victory Capital Management Inc. has sole voting power with respect to 2,187,047 shares and sole dispositive power with respect to 2,214,462 shares.
+According to the Schedule 13G/A, the clients of Victory Capital Management Inc., including investment companies registered under the Investment Company Act of 1940 and separately managed accounts, have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the class of securities reported herein.
+No client has the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, more than 5% of such class. - (e) Share ownership information is based upon a Schedule 13G/A filed by the Vanguard Group on February 9, 2022.
+According to the Schedule 13G/A, the Vanguard Group has shared voting power with respect to 31,334 shares, sole dispositive power with respect to 2,501,237 shares and shared dispositive power with respect to 59,987 shares. - (f) Includes all of the persons identified as non-employee directors and named executive officers, Mr. Scott Centea, SVP and GM-Endovascular Therapies and Mr. Richard Rosenzweig, SVP and General Counsel.
+Mr. Centea owns 70,377 shares of common stock, including 35,601 shares that may be acquired within 60 days of September 13, 2022.
+Mr. Rosenzweig owns 20,584 shares of common stock, including 17,605 shares that may be acquired within 60 days of September 13, 2022.